How to Write

 • Newspaper: Author’s last name, first name middle name initial.
 “Publication Title.”
 Newspaper Title [City] Date, Month, Year Published: Page(s).
 Print.

-Preparing for Writing an Article Review
+Example of an Article Review

 Of course, writing a review itself is the biggest part of the task.
 However, as we all know, no task can be completed well without some basic planning and preparation.
 The pre-writing process is necessary to get you ready for the writing stage and that’s why it is so important.